 When Grey’s Anatomy premiered in late March of 2005, George W. Bush was president, Taylor Swift had not yet crawled from the primordial goo of Big Machine Records, and Hitch was in theaters.
 The series is still on the air in 2020, and remains an unparalleled viewing experience precisely because of how extensively viewers have sat with its characters.
 Devotions grow stronger with time.
 So, too, do devastations, in particular the show’s most recent: longtime cast member Justin Chambers’s unceremonious exit as Alex Karev.

 News of Chambers’s exit came on January 10 and sent viewers into a tailspin.
 Aside from Meredith Grey (Ellen Pompeo) herself, Alex is the only remaining member of the show’s original intern class.
 The last time we saw him was in the show’s 350th episode, supporting Meredith by reading aloud letters written by characters who left the show in years past.
 The scene was a tearjerker when it aired, but now it plays with a painfully irony.
 In the following episode, when Alex’s wife, Jo (Camilla Luddington), brought home a baby from a fire station, Alex’s reaction was left as a cliffhanger.
-Now, troublingly, Deadline and TVLine report that the 350th episode will likely be Chambers’s last, meaning it looks like whatever resolution we get to that cliffhanger will happen offscreen when the show returns on January 23.
+Deadline and TVLine have reported that the 350th episode will likely be Chambers’s last, and that seemed to bear out in last night’s Alex-less midseason return, which left said cliffhanger dangling offscreen.

 As it stands, Chambers’s exit serves as a reminder: Attachments to characters can get awfully tricky when they’re intrinsically tied to opaque, behind-the-scenes drama.
 And for Grey’s, which has never been a show without mess, onscreen or off, it’s one more blow for a show that’s become known for its sloppy good-byes.